JanuszL/CV-CUDA/README.md

 7. Build Samples

+   Refer to the [SamplesREADME](samples/README.md) for instructions to compile samples outside cvcuda project.
    Launch the docker container for the samples.
+Update the docker name to samples-linux-x64 in the docker launch script.

    ```
-   ci/build_samples.sh [build folder]
+   ./ci/build_samples.sh [build folder]
    ```
 8. Run tests